Transverse

 Prototyping

-Innovation through rapid prototyping enables to quickly test, refine, and optimize designs and process flows, paving the way for efficient and successful commercialization.
+Innovation through rapid prototyping enables to quickly test, refine and optimize designs and process flows.
+Our non-commercial prototyping capabilities are supported by an R&D license from X-Celeprint for micro-transfer printing.

 -